kalebvonburris/Kalebs-College-Work/README.md

 ### File Structure

-Files should be structured under CATEGORY/CLASS/*.*, and have no extra files (*.toc, *.exe, etc.), these should .tex, .pdf. or source code.
+Files should be structured under CATEGORY/CLASS/HOMEWORK OR NOTES/FILE, and have no extra files (*.toc, *.exe, etc.), these should .tex, .pdf. or source code.